Lael logo

 Example:

-El hostal está en un callejón pequeño.
+El restaurante está en un callejón.

-The hostel is in a small alley.
+The restaurant is in an alley.

 🧠 What does callejón mean?